W-Sho-Sugihara/RB139/study_questions.md

 41, What are RubyGems and why are they useful?

-42, What is Version Control and why are they useful?
+42, What are Version Managers and why are they useful?

 43, What is Bundler and why is it useful?